linarevheim-svg/NHS-Antibiotic-Prescribing-Trends-England/README.md

 ## Data governance & ethics

-**No personal data is used.** The EPD dataset is aggregated at GP practice level.
+**No personal data is used.** The EPD dataset is aggregated at NHS Commissioning Region level.
 No patient identifiers, names, or individual records are present at any stage of this analysis.

 **GDPR consideration.** If this analysis were extended to patient-level data, it would require a Data Sharing Agreement and compliance with the [NHS Data Security and Protection Toolkit](https://www.dsptoolkit.nhs.uk) under UK GDPR.